-Ben is a well-known and popular presenter / anchor and correspondent, fronting some of the highest-profile programmes on both TV and radio for the BBC and, previously, commercial broadcasters.
+Ben is a well-known and popular BBC presenter/anchor and correspondent, fronting some of the highest-profile BBC news programmes on both TV and radio, and previously worked for various commercial broadcasters.

-He regularly presents programmes on BBC World News, BBC News Channel, BBC One & World Service Radio at the main newsroom in London, from where he covers stories from all over the world to audiences of over 100 million worldwide.
+He regularly presents programmes on BBC One, BBC World News, BBC News Channel & World Service Radio, covering news and business stories from all over the world to audiences of over 100 million worldwide.

 Ben has also worked in the digital sphere, having launched and hosted "Around The World", the BBC's daily made-for-mobile global news show on Quibi.
 The innovative format and style - combining authority and gravitas with a fresh, personable and pacey delivery - was popular with audiences especially in the United States.

-As well as anchoring news programmes, Ben is also a specialist Business presenter, regularly fronting business and finance shows for UK and global audiences, including WorkLife, Business Live, Talking Business and World Business Report.
+As well as anchoring general news programmes, Ben is also a specialist Business presenter, regularly fronting business and finance shows for UK and global audiences, including Business Briefing, WorkLife, Business Live, Talking Business and World Business Report.

 When not in the studio, Ben enjoys getting out and covering stories on the ground as a correspondent.
-He frequently appears live on BBC Breakfast TV at all sorts of locations covering all genres of news stories.
-Previous experience includes reporting for the One O'Clock News, News Channel, World Service, Radio 2, Radio 4, 5 Live, BBC Look East, BBC London, Sunday Politics East and various local radio stations.
-As a field reporter/correspondent he has covered national breaking news stories in the North West, Midlands, Wales, London & East Anglia.
+He has covered breaking news stories across the UK for the One O'Clock News, News Channel, World Service, Radio 2, Radio 4, 5 Live, BBC Look East, BBC London, Sunday Politics East and various local radio stations.

 Previously at BBC Look East, Ben reported daily for TV news programmes, often filming and editing his own reports.
 As political reporter at BBC Essex and for the Sunday Politics programme, Ben specialised in covering politics on radio, TV and online: he carried out investigations, broke exclusive stories and held public bodies and politicians to account.